kar1l/frame/README.md

 		if ok and res then
 			if not username and res.name then
 				username = res.name
-				print("[getPlayerInfo] Method 5 (HTTP) got username:", username) end
+			end
 			if (not displayName or displayName == "") and res.displayName then displayName = res.displayName
-				print("[getPlayerInfo] Method 5 (HTTP) got displayName:", displayName) end
-		else
-			print("[getPlayerInfo] Method 5 failed:", res)
 			end
 		end

-	-- Final fallback: if we have username but no displayName, use username as displayName if username and (not displayName or displayName == "") then displayName = username
-		print("[getPlayerInfo] Using username as displayName fallback")
 	end

-	-- EMERGENCY: If still no username, try to construct from userId if not username or username == "" then warn("[getPlayerInfo] WARNING: Could not fetch username for userId:", userId) warn("[getPlayerInfo] All API methods failed - name changes will not work") -- Return nil to signal failure
-		return nil, nil
+	if username and (not displayName or displayName == "") then displayName = username
 	end

-	-- Cache the result
+	if not username or username == "" then return nil, nil
+	end

 	setCachedUserInfo(userId, username, displayName)
 	return username, displayName
 end